HOW WE OPERATE & WHAT YOU CAN EXPECT

 Another downside is that we’re relatively strict in certain areas.
 Our price is our price and our conditions need to be followed, as it’s the only way we can run our business and organize your trip properly.
 We’ve worked for days on our Terms and Conditions in order to make sure they’re correct and realistic and we believe that they’re very clear and complete, so there shouldn’t be any surprises, and we send the link to them both in our offers and in our invoices.

-In return for this, we put all our energy in this business, and we’re available whenever you need us.
+In return for this, we put all our energy in this business, and we’re available whenever you need us during your trip with us.
 We value our clients and we do everything we can to deliver what we promise.
 We work legally, not only because this is the only way we can feel comfortable, but also because it lowers all sorts of risks for you.
 We treat our staff members with the highest respect, and we truly believe they’re great at what they do.
 Of course this also has an effect on their motivation to deliver the best job possible.

 You’ll find dozens if not hundreds of people and businesses that organize tours in a different way.
 Some might ask for a small deposit or even no deposit at all, but please be aware that nobody can book hotels for you without money and the people that ask for cash usually do it in order to avoid paying taxes.
 Some might be (a lot) cheaper, and we hope it’s clear from this article why we aren’t or can’t be the cheapest.